bobanetwork/boba_legacy/faq.md

 ## Are there any other documentation resources besides the docs on Boba Network?

 In addition to the docs in this [Boba Developer Docs](https://docs.boba.network/faq) space, we have some [examples](https://github.com/bobanetwork/boba/tree/develop/boba_examples) that could provide more context.

 Here is an example that shows a [user's journey setting up NFT Bridges](https://github.com/bobanetwork/boba/blob/develop/boba_examples/nft_bridging/README.md).

+## Boba is based on the work done by Optimism.
+Do you plan to support Optimism Bedrock?

+Yes, we are working towards supporting Bedrock in the future.

+## Could you tell me the main purpose of `DiscretionaryExitBurn.sol`, `DiscretionaryExitFee.sol`, and `L2BillingContract.sol` contracts, and how each of them interact with the existing system?

+In order to ease the withdrawal UX, we relay L2->L1 messages for users on L1 ourselves.
+All three of the contracts: `DiscretionaryExitBurn.sol`, `DiscretionaryExitFee.sol`, and `L2BillingContract.sol` are a way to compensate for the cost of relaying transactions on L1.
+However, they do not subsidize and take back the costs from the user.

+`DiscretionaryExitBurn` is a contract on our interface (the gateway), that we use to route Standard Exits through.
+The contract has a `burnAndWithdraw()` method that allows users to spend gas (a pre-configured amount).
+After spending the amount, a call is made to the standard bridge to withdraw the users funds.
+The gas spent before calling the withdraw method allows for the sequencer to gain funds (because right now it is a single entity that sequences and relays).
+This serves the purpose of voluntary collection.

+`DiscretionaryExitFee` is also a contract that we use to route Standard Exits through on our interface (the gateway).
+The purpose of this contract is to not burn native tokens for the compensation, but instead collect Boba token from the user.
+This contract uses the `L2BillingContract` to get the correct amount of `exitFee`, and then transfer the amount to the billing contract.
+The contract then proceeds with the withdrawal on the standard bridge.
+This again serves the purpose of voluntary collection.

 </br>